 A toe jack is another type of jack commonly used in confined spaces.
 Sleek and featuring a portable design, these jacks can fit in to tight spaces.
 Other jacks used for special applications are hollow, compact, locknut, flat, standard jacks, and many more.

-As these jacks and cylinders are available in various sizes, they are ideal for every industrial application.
+As hydraulic cylinders and jacks are available in various sizes, they are ideal for every industrial application.
 However, studying the design of the application is required, to choose the right jack.
 Some of the factors noted and taken into consideration are clearance, capacity, and elevation height.
+All these jacks are powered by pumps which can either be a hydraulic pump or hand pump.
 Having addressed this, we will now move on to mention some of the industries that use jacks and cylinders in their everyday operations.

 The first thing that comes in everyone’s mind when they hear “jacks” is cars and garages as for majority of us were first introduced to jacks in these areas.
 It is true as automotive industry is known to be largest consumer of jacks.
 Standard and hydraulic jacks are not only used in garages or repair shops but also while manufacturing cars.
 These jacks are crucial to operators for assembly, inspection, and work on vehicle’s undercarriage.